yukiosh/dengaku-club.github.io/workshops/archives/20170826-cganimation/README.md

 We held the workshop along following flow.

 ### 1. What is animation?
-Explained how animation works, the principle of animation which we are seeing commonly.
+Explained how animation works, the principle of animation which we see commonly.
 ### 2. Explained animation tool which use.
 We used [anitize.js](https://github.com/dengaku-club/anitize.js), [aspace.js](https://github.com/dengaku-club/aspace.js) and [animium.js](https://github.com/dengaku-club/animium.js) that Dengaku-club developed for this workshop.
-[Shundroid](https://github.com/shundroid/) who was mainly developping gave explanation about the tools while making samples.
+[Shundroid](https://github.com/shundroid/), who is the principal developer, explained about the tools while making and showing samples.
 Thanks!!
 ### 3. Animation creation
-Hokutopia has a facility named "Dome hall" where was originaly planetarium.
-Hokutopia has a facility named "Dome hall" where was originaly planetarium.
-Created animations along the theme which "Animation which want to draw in night sky" because we project the animation on there.
+Hokutopia has a facility named "Dome hall" used as a planetarium in the past.
+In that unique atmosphere, the session ended with the projection of all animations created by kids along the theme "Views of the Night Sky," reproducing stars, planets, fireworks and in a dark sky.
 Also, created the animations on mainly the tablet PC.
 ### 4. Projected in Dome hall
 Projected the created animations in Dome hall.
 We felt other different sense which we can't get on small dislay by tablet pc by projected in such big space.